 refundPromoInfo.
 See Refund -> Promotion for details.

-Mobile Payment Partner must set the risk control mechanism for the payment with promotion.
+Mobile Payment Provider must set the risk control mechanism for the payment with promotion.
 The following figure illustrates the process:

 Figure 6.
 Risk control process

-Alipay+ uses the user ID obtained from Mobile Payment Partner to perform the risk evaluation.
-For the cashier payment, the user ID is returned by Mobile Payment Partner to Alipay+ in the response of Authorization Apply Token interface, specified by
+Alipay+ uses the user ID obtained from Mobile Payment Provider to perform the risk evaluation.
+For the cashier payment, the user ID is returned by Mobile Payment Provider to Alipay+ in the response of Authorization Apply Token interface, specified by

 customerId.
 See Payment process for details.